matthew-tfs/mjcb.io/content/blog/00036-visual-studio-code-with-latex-follow-up.md

 ### Remove Extra Files from VS Code Explorer ###

 There are a few LaTeX and other files that you can exclude from the VS Code Explorer view if you don't want to see them while you are working on your project.
 The **files.exclude** setting can be used to remove extra LaTeX documents from the file manager to make it easier to filter through entries.
-If you use Git you can also remove extra files and folders as well.
+If you use Git, you can also remove extra files and folders as well.

 If you open your Workspace Settings and search for **files.exclude**, there are a few entries that you can add (add additional ones if you feel you don't need to see them):